Stan Henwood Award

-Nominations for the Stan Henwood Award are now open.
+Nominations for the 2019 Stan Henwood Award have now closed.

 This award is presented each year to a person who has made a positive, long-term contribution to the Cardinia Shire community through volunteer service.

-It honours the late Stan Henwood and his lifetime contribution to the township of Tynong, and to the wider community.
+It honours the late Stan Henwood OAM, and his lifetime contribution to the township of Tynong and the wider community.

 The award is presented in May during the Mayor’s volunteer reception dinner, held during National Volunteer Week

-It is this commitment to volunteering across a diverse range of organisations and indeed during most of his life that made Stan a standout member of our community.
+It is this commitment to volunteering across a diverse range of organisations and, indeed, during most of his life that made Stan Henwood OAM a standout member of our community.

 2018 winner - Eric Bumpstead